yoctoproject/poky/documentation/dev-manual/layers.rst

 Building off of the previous example, we once again are setting the :term:`FILESEXTRAPATHS` variable.
-In this case we are also using :term:`SRC_URI` to list additional source files to use when ``rpi`` is found in the list of :term:`OVERRIDES`.
+In this case we are also using :term:`SRC_URI` to list additional source files to use when ``rpi`` is found in the list of :term:`FILESOVERRIDES`.
 The :ref:`ref-tasks-install` task will then perform a check for an additional :term:`MACHINE_FEATURES` that if set will cause these additional files to be installed.
 These additional files are listed in :term:`FILES` so that they will be packaged.